 Log in to the Cloud Control Panel.

-Specify a name and region for your stack.
+On the Create Stack page, specify a name and region for your stack.

-On the next page, specify server and WordPress settings.
+Specify server and WordPress settings.

-Under Advanced Options, enter the database name.
+Under Advanced Options, if required, enter database and server details.

 Click Create Stack.